 The 2nd set has my new favorite Christmas theme, a vintage car out of the woods looking for the family’s special Christmas tree.
 This design has a 50’s car out in the snowy forest where the children had been sledding, and now the family has gone into the woods to find the perfect tree for their Christmas holiday.
-You can click on the image to have full access to the Printable Library where you can download the Printable.

-Head over to my post on planning your Thanksgiving Dinner and you will find some tips for hosting dinner and house guests.
+Head over to my Post on Planning your Thanksgiving Dinner and you will find some tips for hosting dinner and house guests.

-I remember many a Christmas with my Aunt Lois hosting our family for a weekend or a whole week when the weather gifted us with a snow storm.
+I remember many a Christmas with my Aunt Lois hosting our family for a weekend or a whole week when the weather gifted us with a snowstorm.
 When Aunt Lois and Uncle Lewis were first married they lived next door to my Grandmother and Grandfather, in a two story home.
 The home was small with a living room, office, kitchen and bathroom on the first floor and the second floor with three bedrooms and a bath.
 The third bedroom was made out of the eves with a slanted roof and a sign that said, “Keep Out”.
 It was my older cousin John’s room.
 One Christmas my Mother, sister and I were snowed in and Aunt Lois put me up in John’s room, as John was away at college at OSU.
 I was about 5 and was so excited to be staying in the “Keep Out” room.

 Aunt Lois and Uncle Lewis then moved to Brown road to a salt box that had two bedrooms and a bath upstairs, and a living room, kitchen and mother in law bedroom for my Grandmother on the first floor.
 This house, like their first, had a basement but larger with a wood burning stove.

 I remember the first Christmas Aunt Lois hosted the whole family in their new home, we had 4 families in this little house with 16 people along with two dogs and a huge Christmas tree.
-Aunt Lois squeezed everyone in and made everyone fell welcome, as she even made three makeshift rooms in the basement with curtain walls so everyone had a room for the week.
+Aunt Lois squeezed everyone in and made everyone feel welcome, as she even made three makeshift rooms in the basement with curtain walls so everyone had a room for the week.

 The memories of that Christmas are full of fun and conversation.
 The best gift of that Christmas was the family fellowship and listening to all the family stories.
 I do not remember what gifts I received that year as the most precious gift was the love and conversation we shared around the kitchen and making crafts.
 I hope that your Christmas this year is filled with family and fun and that you will be blessed with a house full of company.
 I hope in some small way this printables help you to plan out your Christmas so you have plenty of time for long hours of family cooking, crafting and storytelling.